Omo-Rinsola/soil_nutrients_gap_prediction/README.md

 - **Bulk density** and other agronomic indicators

  Soil samples reflect conditions at **20 cm depth**, which is standard for assessing nutrient availability for crops like maize.

----
-## Problem Statement

-Farmers need accurate information on soil nutrient deficiencies to apply the right amount of fertilizer.
-Over- or under-application can lead to wasted resources or poor crop yields.

-This project focuses on predicting nutrient concentrations (in ppm) based on soil and environmental features.
-The predicted values can then be used to calculate the nutrient gap (kg/ha) by applying agronomic formulas, helping farmers make data-driven fertilization decisions.
----

 ## Nutrient Gap Formula(Background)